TarkHmisho48/TarkHmisho48/README.md

 ## Machine Learning & Deep Learning Practitioner | Python & R Developer

-I am a self-taught machine learning and deep learning enthusiast with a strong foundation in data analysis, model development, and end-to-end ML pipelines.
+A machine learning and deep learning enthusiast with a strong foundation in data analysis, model development, and end-to-end ML pipelines.
 My work is focused on building practical and high accuracy models from scratch.

 ---